mwierzchowski/dummy-service/README.md

    an analysis method).
 1. Copy SonarCloud token and add to GitHub repository secrets as `SONAR_TOKEN`.
 1. Optional - add SonarCloud badges to README (SonarCloud project home page, lower right corner):
-    1. 'Quality Gate Status'
+    1. Quality Gate Status
-    1. 'Lines of Code'
+    1. Lines of Code
-    1. 'Coverage'
+    1. Coverage
-1. In SonarCloud define new code based on a previous version (Administration / New Code).
+1. In SonarCloud, define new code based on a previous version (Administration / New Code).
 1. Push changes to GitHub.

 ### DockerHub integration